FamryAmri/Discord-Bot-GDPS/README.md

 ## Update
-Now you can host in [glitch](http://glitch.com) and [repl](http://repl.it) just clone/import this repo to it
+Now you can host in [glitch](http://glitch.com) and [repl](http://repl.it) just clone/import this repo to it.
+(Please UptimeRobot to keep online the bot)